 |Echo Bay/Sylvan Valley|

 This area provides opportunities for sheltered inland lake canoeing.
-The Trailhead map should be consulted for choices.
 The Trailhead Host can also provide suggestions.

 |St. Joseph Island|

 Canoeing along the shoreline of St. Joseph Island provides an excellent opportunity to observe waterfowl in the wetland areas.
-The wetlands between Hay Point and Old Fort St. Joe Point are examples.
+The wetlands between Hay Point and Old Fort St. Joe Point are recommended.